 Address: Camus Road, Polebridge, MT

-Located of North Fork Road, Camas Creek Entrance was a popular “backdoor” entrance into Glacier National Park.
+Located off North Fork Road, Camas Creek Entrance was a popular “backdoor” entrance into Glacier National Park.
 The Entrance until recently didn’t even have an official entrance station.
 However, I learned a new one opened spring 2022.
+These days it’s popularity also requires a timed-vehicle entrance.

 North Fork Road (Route 486) is a mostly dirt/gravel road, so make sure you are ok with that with your vehicle.
 Its still a good option and isn’t popular with tourists at all.
 Most don’t know it exists.
 You’ll drive about 22 miles on North Fork Road from Columbia Falls MT.
 After passing several campgrounds, N. Fork Road will continue left and you’ll see a turn for Camas Road on the right.
 Turn right and continue to the entrance station.